-It used to be the sole preserve of the technically proficient web developer.
-But in 2025, it’s now possible for anyone to build an app — by harnessing the power of AI.
-But how do you actually go about it?
+In fact, in 2026, pretty much anyone can build an app by harnessing the power of AI.
+But the question still remains: How do you actually go about it?

 In this guide, I’ll tell you everything you need to know about how to build an app with AI, including the steps involved, the benefits, possible alternatives, and the best AI app builders on the market.
 Let’s dive in.